llimllib/yt-transcribe/README.md

 # yt-transcribe

 ```
-Usage: yt-transcript [options] <youtube-url>
+Usage: yt-transcribe [options] <youtube-url>

-Output a transcript of the given youtube video.
+Output a transcribe of the given youtube video.

 OPTIONS